 Since 1978, the U.S.-based Independent Truck Company has been making tons of quality skateboarding-related products.
-These products include riser pads, t-shirts, jackets, skate tools, ball bearings, skating wax, griptape, hardware, name it.
+These products include riser pads, t-shirts, jackets, skate tools, ball bearings, skating wax, grip tape, hardware, and you name it.

 I know a dude who rides his skateboard looking like he’s some weird marketer for Independent.
 Heck, he even wears Independent socks!
 Well, I never want to go that route.
 And you probably don’t want to do that.
 But there seems to be a consensus among the skateboarding community that Independent is a superior brand that cranks out very high-quality goods.

 If you’re looking for skateboard trucks that last forever while demonstrating top-level performance, go with Independent.